-- 1. [Computer System] Synonym for byte. - [Fibre Channel] A 10-bit information unit transmitted and received by FC-1, consisting of 8 bits of data encoded as a 10 bit transmission character using 8B/10B encoding character cell interface check data

-Some transmission characters used in FC-1 correspond to special codes and some 10 bit sequences represent invalid transmission characters.
+- 1. [Computer System] Synonym for byte. - [Fibre Channel] A 10-bit information unit transmitted and received by FC-1, consisting of 8 bits of data encoded as a 10 bit transmission character using 8B/10B encoding Some transmission characters used in FC-1 correspond to special codes and some 10 bit sequences represent invalid transmission characters.